JoernZheng/MyLeetCode/README.md

 # MyLeetCode
 # Recording and share my coding thinking

-This repository is used by me to record daily programming training and what I learn or thing about the tasks.
+This repository is used by me to record daily programming training and what I learn or think about the tasks.

 I use C++ for coding in Leetcode.